 Bright Spark Power is a new power company entering the Australian market with claims of being ‘clean and green focussed’ and ‘wholly owned and operated in Australia.’
-The retailer has launched a few offers in NSW, with plans to expand to Queensland and beyond in the coming months.
-Priding itself on bringing a fresh perspective to the energy retail market, through its simple plans and interest in the renewable energy space, Bright Spark Power endeavours to create a splash in the NSW energy retail market.
+The retailer has launched a few offers across NSW, and has recently expanded into Queensland.
+Priding itself on bringing a fresh perspective to the energy retail market, through its simple plans and interest in the renewable energy space, Bright Spark Power endeavours to create a splash in local energy retail markets.

 Bright Spark Power Energy Plans

-Bright Spark Power has launched in NSW with two market offers with different features.
-They’re pretty self-explanatory with the names ‘12 Month Contract’ and ‘No Contract’, with more savings coming when a customer commits to stay with the retailer for a year.
+Bright Spark Power has launched in NSW and QLD with two market offers with different features.
+They’re pretty self-explanatory with the names ‘12 Month Contract’ and ‘Pay As You Go’, with more savings coming when a customer commits to stay with the retailer for a year.
 Like many other providers, Bright Spark Power has opted to offer plans without conditional discounts, rather concentrating on low rates.

 12 Month Contract